WICG/origin-agent-cluster/README.md

 The presence of the header, with the [structured headers](https://httpwg.org/http-extensions/draft-ietf-httpbis-header-structure.html) boolean "true" value `?1`, indicates that any documents derived from that origin should be separated from other cross-origin documents—even if those documents are [same site](https://html.spec.whatwg.org/multipage/origin.html#same-site).
 In terms of observable, specified consequences for web developers, this means:

 * Attempts to set `document.domain` will do nothing, so cross-origin documents will not be able to synchronously script each other, even if they are same site.
-* Attempts to share `SharedArrayBuffer`s to cross-origin documents via `postMessage()` will fail, even if those documents are same site.
+* Attempts to share `WebAssembly.Module`s to cross-origin documents via `postMessage()` will fail, even if those documents are same site.

 (Note that these are only observable consequences in document contexts; for workers, [origin isolation has no effect](#more-detail-on-workers).)